zendive/browser-api-monitor/README.md

 - Count `requestAnimationFrame` calls per second (CPS).
   - If requested recursively - it reflects animation FPS.

 - Detect `eval` function usage in runtime, as well as `setTimeout` and `setInterval` when called with a `string` callback instead of a `function`.
-By default - `off`, cause the fact of wrapping it, excludes the access to local scope variables from the `eval` script, and as a result, may brake the application if it does need it.
+  - By default - `off`, cause the fact of wrapping it, excludes the access to local scope variables from the `eval` script, and as a result, may brake the application if it does need it.

+- Monitor Worker's instance behaviour, its methods and event handlers.

 - Monitor mounted `video` and `audio` media elements in DOM.
   - Present control panel with basic media functions.